stoltene2/blog/posts/2015-11-08-configure-emacs-haskell-mode-and-projectile/index.markdown

 approach, you should use this mechanism to white list the configuration for your project.

-Here is an example of whitelisting the settings from the dir-locals in your local Emacs configuration.
+Here is an example of white-listing the settings from the dir-locals in your local Emacs configuration.

 ~~~ {.sourceCode .lisp}